 This post may contain affiliate links.
 We may receive a comission from purchases made through these links

-Uolo is a social media evaluation project by Appen for its client Facebook.
+Project Uolo is a social media evaluator job at Appen whose client is Facebook.
 In this work from home project, the rater must evaluate the credibility of the content published online and help to identify the fake news.
 To do this, you will be asked to research and evaluate information made in different contents.

 The purpose of the project is to better understand the information shared on Facebook, in terms of how individuals assess its credibility after doing some research.